hugo-sid/hugo-blog-awesome/.github/PULL_REQUEST_TEMPLATE.md

 ## PR Checklist

 - [ ] I have verified that the code works as described/as intended.
-- [ ] This change adds a Social Icon which has a permissive license to use it.
+- [ ] This change adds a social icon which has a permissive license to use it.
 - [ ] This change **does not** include any external library/resources.
 - [ ] This change **does not** include any unrelated scripts (e.g. bash and python scripts).
 - [ ] I have enabled [maintainer edits for this PR](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/allowing-changes-to-a-pull-request-branch-created-from-a-fork).